parryc/thevoid/templates/zmnebi/verbs.md

 ## To know – იცის

-Note that in all tenses except for EVD, PRSSBJV, and DU, the subjec is in ERG.
-For EVD, PRSSBJV, and DU, the subject is in DAT.
+Note that in all tenses except for EVD, PRSSBJV, and DU, the subjec is ERG.
+For EVD, PRSSBJV, and DU, the subject is DAT.

 &nbsp; | 1SG | 3SG
 -------|-----|------